2025

 Dmitry Kulish

-Professor of Practice / Director of the Center for Entrepreneurship and Innovation / Course Lead Instructor and Director of Innovation Workshop at Skoltech
+Professor of Practice, Center for Entrepreneurship and Innovation, Director of Innovation Workshop at Skoltech

 Maxim Kiselev

-Professor of Practice, Center for Entrepreneurship and Innovation/ Course Instructor of Innovation Workshop at Skoltech
+Professor of Practice, Center for Entrepreneurship and Innovation

 Alexey Nikolaev